If you have type 2 diabetes, consuming honey can raise your blood sugar level. But compared with table sugar, it may have health benefits.

-People living with diabetes have to control and manage their carbohydrate and sugar intake.
-This doesn’t mean they have to avoid sweets altogether.
+People living with type 2 diabetes have to monitor and manage their carbohydrate and sugar intake.
+All sweeteners may lead to blood sugar spikes.
+But if your blood sugar level is well managed, you may not need to avoid sweets altogether.

-In moderation, honey isn’t only safe, but it has anti-inflammatory properties that might also reduce diabetes complications.
+In moderation, honey is not only safe, but it also has anti-inflammatory and antioxidant properties that might reduce diabetes complications.

-Honey is a thick, golden-colored liquid produced by honeybees and other insects, like some bumblebees and wasps.
+Honey is a thick, golden-colored liquid honeybees and other insects, including some bumblebees and wasps, produce.

 Nectar is made up of sucrose (sugar), water, and other substances.
-It’s roughly 80 percent carbohydrate and 20 percent water.
+It’s roughly 80% carbohydrate and 20% water.
 Bees produce honey by ingesting and regurgitating the nectar over and over again.
 This process removes the water.

-Afterward, bees store the honey in honeycombs to be used as an energy source during the winter when it’s harder to find food.
+Afterward, bees store the honey in honeycombs for use as an energy source during the winter when it’s harder to find food.

-Although it’s a natural sweetener, honey has a bit more carbohydrates and calories per teaspoon than table sugar.
+Although it’s a natural sweetener, honey tastes a bit sweeter than table sugar.